solid/solid-spec/acl-inheritance.md

 ### Strategy 4) resource centric

-Note by bblfish: this may be related to the previous points but I can't tell for sure, as there are a lot of words that are not defined clearly enough for me.
-Also see wiki page [regexes in ACLs](https://github.com/solid/solid/wiki/Regexes-in-ACLs)
+Also see wiki page [regexes in ACLs](https://github.com/solid/solid/wiki/Regexes-in-ACLs).

 [rww-play](https://github.com/read-write-web/rww-play) takes a resource centric view of acls.
 Any resource `<doc>`'s acl link relation (given by the http header `Link: <doc.acl>; rel="acl"`) specifies the acl starting point for that resource.
 This must be the case as that is the only way a client can find out about an acl for a resource.
 The client and the server must therefore start from that acl and follow any [wac:include](http://www.w3.org/ns/auth/acl#include) relations which should be logically mergeable monotonically to create the complete acl for that resource.
 Given that these mergers happen monotonically the server can stop at any moment it finds an acl that gives the user permission, in the knowledge that any other acl included cannot undo the statement added.
 Note: if it can be shown that ACLs can be inconsistent, then a SoLiD server may want to check the consistency of these acls before allowing a write to succeed.